covid19-model/simulator/README.md

 This repository contains the code base to run the sampling algorithm of a high-resolution spatiotemporal epidemic model at large scale, which can be used to predict and analyze the spread of epidemics such as COVID-19 in any real-world city and region.
 Different testing & tracing strategies, social distancing measures and business restrictions can be employed, amended, and extended arbitrarily in a modular fashion.
 Details about the relevant theory and methods can be found in our [paper](https://arxiv.org/abs/2004.07641).

+For the code used to generate the experimental results complementing the [PanCast](https://arxiv.org/abs/2011.08069) white paper refer to this [branch](https://github.com/covid19-model/simulator/tree/beacon).

 ## Project description

 Motivated by several lines of evidence suggesting for *superspreading events* or infection hotspots to play a key role in the transmission dynamics of COVID-19, we introduce an epidemiological modeling framework that explicitly represents sites where infections occur or hotspots may emerge.
 We use temporal point processes to represent the state of each individual over time with respect to their mobility patterns, health, and testing status.
 The model leverages the locations of real-world sites and high-resolution population density data in a heuristic mobility model of a given region, which can be arbitrarily generalized.